 After earning her law degree from the University of California, Berkeley School of Law in 1987, Melinda began her career as a litigation associate and then served as an Assistant United States Attorney for the Central District of California in Los Angeles.
-She thereafter worked as a partner in a San Francisco boutique law firm before being tapped by then U.S. Attorney Robert Mueller (who later served as FBI Director and is currently the Special Counsel investigating Russian interference in U.S. elections) to serve as a supervisor in the San Francisco U.S. Attorney’s Office.
+She thereafter worked as a partner in a San Francisco boutique law firm before being tapped by then U.S. Attorney Robert Mueller (who later served as FBI Director and later the Special Counsel investigating Russian interference in U.S. elections) to serve as a supervisor in the San Francisco U.S. Attorney’s Office.
 Melinda stepped down as the Chief of the White-Collar Section in 2003, joining Orrick, Herrington & Sutcliffe as a litigation partner in San Francisco.

 Melinda has conducted and supervised countless complex investigations in connection with her work representing companies, boards of directors and the government.
 She typically first meets with the client to discuss and understand the facts and allegations, as well as context and culture, and then to agree on a focused, efficient investigative plan.
 Melinda understands that some investigations require a broad, exhaustive approach, and that some can be more narrowly tailored and conducted in a way that minimizes disruption.
-These investigations have involved allegations or concerns regarding the Foreign Corrupt Practices Act, trade secret theft, antitrust enforcement, health care fraud, public corruption, securities fraud, and mail and wire fraud, among others.
+These investigations have involved allegations or concerns regarding the Foreign Corrupt Practices Act, trade secret theft, bribery, antitrust enforcement, health care fraud, public corruption, securities fraud, and mail and wire fraud, among others.

 Melinda is called upon regularly to speak at conferences and law schools, as a keynote speaker, panelist, or moderator, on a wide range of legal and career-related subjects.
 She is also often asked by media outlets to provide information and commentary regarding issues ranging from the work of the Special Counsel to criminal justice reform.

-During her recent service as United States Attorney, Melinda was limited by government and ethics rules in her ability to serve on boards and with community organizations.
+During her service as United States Attorney, Melinda was limited by government and ethics rules in her ability to serve on boards and with community organizations.
 Before her time as U.S. Attorney, Melinda served in the following board and related capacities:

 Melinda currently serves on the Board of Governors of the Boys & Girls Club of San Francisco, and on the Board of the Giffords Law Center to Prevent Gun Violence.
 She has also become active again as a Fellow of the American College of Trial Lawyers.